The Government’s Coronavirus stimulus package

 On 30 March 2020, the Federal Government announced the introduction of the JobKeeper Payment.
 The payment is a wage subsidy paid by the Government to businesses significantly impacted by the Coronavirus.
 This allows employers to continue paying their employees whether they are able to work or not.

 The Government will provide $1,500 per fortnight per eligible employee for up to six months, to 27 September 2020, to eligible businesses.
-The JobKeeper payment is proposed to reduce to $1,200 per fortnight after 27 September 2020 for full-time workers and $750 per fortnight for part-time workers.
-A further reduction is likely to be made after 4 January 2021 to 31 March 2021 the payment reduced to $1,000 per fortnight for eligible employees working 20 hours or more per week and $650 per fortnight for eligible employees working less than 20 hours per weeks.
+The JobKeeper payment reduced to $1,200 per fortnight after 27 September 2020 for full-time workers and $750 per fortnight for part-time workers.
+From 4 January 2021 to 31 March 2021 the payment reduced to $1,000 per fortnight for eligible employees working 20 hours or more per week and $650 per fortnight for eligible employees working less than 20 hours per weeks.

 The business must pass on the payments to eligible employees.

 If you are self-employed, you may also be eligible for the payments.